 CD Projekt Red’s Global Community Lead Marcin Momot has now confirmed that Cyberpunk 2077 will support 18 different languages.
 Some of those include complete voice-overs.

-Lets you play as either male or female
+Lets you play as either a male or female

 There will be Classes